Skill Levels & Techniques

 I’m stuck on a pattern!
 Can you help?

-I’m happy to provide complementary pattern support for my patterns.
+I’m happy to provide complementary pattern support for my paid patterns.
 If you have a question, please head on over to my contact page to send me a message.

 Are there errata for your patterns?